swecoinwizards/backend/README.md

 ## Requirements
+Each of the main requirements will corespond to an API endpoint.

 ## Front-End Design

-Each of the main requirements will corespond to an API endpoint.
+Page for user account
+* Cryptocurrencies they follow
+* trends/potential realtime graph of above
+* Investors they follow

 ## Back-End Design